AmastyLtd/module-export-core/README.md

 <br>
 <p>See more details in the <a href="https://amasty.com/docs/doku.php?id=magento_2:composer_user_guide" target="_blank">Composer User Guide</a>. </p>
 <h2>Export Configuration & Flow</h2>
-<p>To run data migration, you need to create compatibility with the required entity.
+<p><b>To export data, you need to create the required entity or entities (e.g. products, orders, customers) first</b>.
 Let’s see how it works in the free version using the example of the ‘Order’ entity.</p>
 <h3>Export Configuration </h3>
 <p>Navigate to the <b>Export</b> tab.
 Here you can choose the entity to export.
 For instance, we can export order items.</p>